Welcome to Klarna’s Shopping Pulse!

 Growing money—while promoting planet health.
 The majority has considered investing in companies with an environmentally sustainable profile.

-consumers have actively chosen to invest in environmentally sustainable companies, and as many have considered it but not yet done so.
+have actively chosen to invest in environmentally sustainable companies, and 1 in 3 have considered it but not yet done so.
 Only a minority say that they choose the investment product that will yield the highest returns, regardless if they are sustainable or not.

 Saving for a rainy day—or a sunny place.